Who Are Your Ancestors?

 What You Do:

-- Show your child some old photos of your relatives and ancestors without identifying who the people in the photos are.
-Ask your child who in your family the person in the photo looks like the most.
+- Show your child some old photos of your relatives and ancestors without identifying who the people in the photos.
+Ask your child who in your family the person in the photo looks the most like.

 - Instruct your child to write a few sentences describing what the person in the photo looks like.
 This description might include facial features, facial expression, clothing, stance or other details.
 This step will teach your child to pay close attention to details.